May 2, 2017

 He goes on to talk about ESPN’s embrace of non-sports websites in the company, and how their content is added to ESPN to expand beyond sports.
 Those two websites (FiveThirtyEight & The Undefeated) are both admittedly liberal.
 Then he drops this tidbit:

 While ESPN’s move away from sports as a primary vehicle is more noticeable on The Undefeated and FiveThirtyEight, the trend doesn’t completely stop at the border of ESPN-branded properties.
 The new SC6 — the daily 6 p.m.
 ET SportsCenter hosted by Jemele Hill and Michael Smith — also frequently strays from sports.
-ESPN’s own news release on the show says [with emphasis added]:
+ESPN’s own release on the show says [with emphasis added]:

 “Smith and Hill, who previously co-hosted ESPN2’s His & Hers and will be the first African-American duo to host SportsCenter on a regular basis, will combine some of the best elements of their previous program with SportsCenter for the new show, including a deliberate and well-paced conversational format in which they discuss sports topics, news, culture and social issues.”